timwie/steward/README.md

 ## Features
 ### ***TimeAttack***
 - [x] **Map Rankings**
 - Compare your personal best in a ranking of local records.
-  - Try to beat the best records on every map.
+- Try to beat the best records on every map. <br><br>
 - [x] **Server Ranking**
 - Set top records on every map to rise in the server ranking.
-  - You will get updates of your progression at the end of every race.
+- To encourage players to compete on every track, all maps are weighted the same, regardless of how many records have been set. <br><br>
 - [x] **Playlist**
 - Bring up the list of maps to see all of your record rankings.
-  - Easily identify new maps on the server.
+- Easily identify new maps on the server. <br><br>
-- [x] **Adaptive Map Queue**
+- [x] **Smart Queue**
 - Cast your vote on a map to make either it more or less likely to be played whenever you connect to the server.
 - Open the playlist to find maps you want to improve your record on, and *pick* them.
 - If you'd rather skip a map, you can *veto* it.
 - If you do not like a map at all, vote to *remove* it.
 - Maps that score well for the players that are currently on the server are more likely to be queued by the controller.
-  - Maps that have been recently played by connected players are less likely to be queued by the controller.
+- Maps that have been recently played by connected players are less likely to be queued by the controller. <br><br>
 - [x] **Schedule**
-  - See a preview of the next maps that will be played on the server.
+- See a preview of the next maps that will be played on the server. <br><br>
+- [x] **Match Summary**
+- During the outro, you can see how your map and server rank changed over the last race.
+- Vote for a restart at the end of every map.

 ### ***General***